matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 <li>
   <div class="collapsible-header">Insure/ship</div>
   <div class="collapsible-body" markdown="1">
-* Some elements of a time-based media installation are mass-produced or copies and may be easily replaceable but this should not be assumed.
+* Some elements of a media installation are mass-produced or copies and may be easily replaceable but this should not be assumed.
 * In some cases it may be very difficult to provide replacements because the master may have been lost or a piece of equipment is obsolete or rare.
 * Other components may have been modified by the artist or be sculptural objects.
 * Make sure you understand the status of the components being insured and shipped .